romainlebreton/R3.01-DeveloppementWeb/tutorials/tutorial4-en.md

 ### M: The model

-The model regroups all the code related to data management, in particular, all interactions with the database.
-For example, almost all the `Voiture` class that you created in previous tutorials contained code related to database queries (except the function `afficher()`).
+The model regroups all the code related to data management, which includes all interactions with the database.
+For example, almost all of the `Voiture` class that you created in previous tutorials contained code related to database queries (except the function `afficher()`).

 <div class="exercise-en">
 1. Create directories `config`, `controller`, `model`, `view` and `view/voiture`.